 You can work and still receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), but it is wise to consult an experienced attorney who can advise you on the best way to make your work comply with your benefit payments.
-At Krasno, Krasno & Onwudinjo, we encourage our clients to seek job opportunities and help them to do so if it is plausible considering their disability, injury or illness.
+Social Security Disability Insurance is a federal insurance program that provides benefits to the disabled.
+At Krasno, Krasno & Onwudinjo, we encourage our clients every day to seek job opportunities.
+We will also help them to do so if it is plausible considering their disability, injury or illness.

-Email us or call us at 877-794-2396 to find out more about how you can supplement your benefit payments with part-time work income.
-Schedule a free initial consultation with one of our knowledgeable and helpful attorneys in your area.
+Email us or call us at 877-794-2396 to find out more about how you can supplement your Social Security Disability benefit payments with part-time work income.
+Schedule a free initial consultation with one of our knowledgeable, helpful, and highly skilled attorneys in your area.

-Headquartered in Philadelphia, we advise, counsel and represent clients from 11 offices throughout Pennsylvania.
+Krasno, Krasno, & Onwudinjo is headquartered in Philadelphia.
+We advise, counsel and represent clients from 11 different offices throughout Pennsylvania.

 Vocational Training Could Benefit You And Your Family